-Number one, this website is definitely in the extremely useful category.
-It’s called, “VirusTotal”, and you may have heard me mention it before.
+This website is definitely in the extremely useful category.
+It’s called, “VirusTotal”, and it can be extremely handy from time to time.
 It’s actually owned by Google now, and what it does is let’s you upload any file, and it will be scanned with pretty much every virus scanner software out there, which is over 60 of them.

 This obviously can’t replace having antivirus software on your computer because it only scans individual files, but it’s great if you come across something suspicious.
 Maybe you download something and your antivirus software says it’s fine, but you want to be sure.
 Or maybe your antivirus says it’s a virus, but you think it could be a false alarm.
 In both cases, you can use VirusTotal to compare it to all the other antiviruses to get a better idea.

 brand new phishing site or something I don’t know if it would detect it.

 It has an internet themed Wolfenstein game, a drawing program like paint, even Half Life 3, which apparently never finishes loading.
 You can also start a virtual machine, which runs Windows 93, inside Windows 93.
 There is obviously a ton of stuff you can do to waste time on here, so I’d better not get too far into it, you can just explore it yourself.

-Alright number 3 is another important one, called “HaveIBeenPwned“.
+Alright, number 3 in our most useful websites list is another important one, called “HaveIBeenPwned“.
 It seems like all the time now, we hear about a new website getting hacked and passwords being leaked, but how are you supposed to know if YOUR data has been leaked.
 Well that’s the point of this site.
 You just type in your email address, and it will tell your email address, along with your password and potentially other info, was included in any breaches in it’s database.

 Number 4, we have a site called “10 minute mail”, which generates a temporary email address for you that expires in 10 minutes.
 This is great if you come across a website that requires you to sign up for an account to use, but you know you’ll probably never use it again, and don’t want to give away your real email.

 Now you can just sign up with a throwaway email address, get whatever you need from the site, and leave.
 Another use might be if you aren’t sure whether a site is junk or not.
 You can sign up with a temporary email, and if it turns out to be legit, you can just make a real account or change to your real email.
 If the site ends up being useless, you won’t have to worry about getting on any new spam list from it.

 For example, if we try Sony, it tells us the phone number to call, and then what numbers to press that will put you through to someone.
 In this case, you press 5, then zero, then zero.
 For companys or websites that have basically no way to talk to someone, like YouTube, it will at least have some instructions for how to fix common problems.
 They also apparently have a paid service where they will literally call the company on your behalf, but I’ve never tried that particular service myself.

 So maybe you want one that’s really happy, but also really disturbing, which would be a weird combination, and we can see it actually has quite a few possible recommendations.
 There is a limit of four slider criteria at once, I guess because otherwise it would just be too specific or inaccurate.
 There’s also a button to add more settings like a specific type of plot, setting, or character.
 Overall it’s just a cool site you might want to check out.

-free.
+Our next website is PixaBay.
+It can be incredibly useful tool for any content writers and bloggers out there.
+This is an awesome stock photo website, except every single one of the pictures are royalty free.
 Specifically the pictures are all released under Creative Commons Zero, meaning they are released into the public domain.
 And there are a surprising number of stock photos on here, right now over a million.
 That’s nowhere near some of the paid stock photos sites that might have over 100 million, but hey you really can’t complain.
 There are still a ton of really cool, high quality images on here that you can use for anything from desktop wallpaper, to being put in YouTube videos.

 Let’s do an example, like for game of thrones.
 Under Watch Now, it shows you services that you can stream it on, assuming you subscribe to it, as well as other services that let you just buy episodes outright, and how many seasons those sites have.
 In this case, it looks like they all have six seasons, but you want to double check, because even though it says Fandango and Microsoft have 7 seasons, if you actually go to them, they just have the option to pre-order season 7, and you can’t actually watch it yet.